 Broccoli… in a smoothie?
 I know, I know, it sounds weird.
 And I thought it would be too, until one day I was out of basically all vegetables except frozen broccoli, so I decided to throw that into my smoothie and much to my surprise, it was delicious!

 Well, I couldn’t taste the broccoli at all, so I figured I should share my creation with ya’ll here!
-For most green smoothies, I like to go the more tropical route, with pineapple, banana and orange and something creamy to round it all out.

 This recipe is naturally vegan, packed with good for you ingredients, high in fiber and can easily be made high in protein with the addition of protein powder or your favorite nut butter!